Pedro Almodóvar: 1980–1987: Rise to prominence

 His second feature Labyrinth of Passion (1982) focuses on nymphomaniac pop star, Sexila (Cecilia Roth), who falls in love with a gay middle-eastern prince, Riza Niro (Imanol Arias).
-Their unlikely destiny is to find one another, overcome their sexual preferences and live happily ever after on a tropical island.
+Their unlikely destiny is to find one another, overcome their sexual preferences, and live happily ever after on a tropical island.
 Framed in Madrid during La Movida Madrileña, between the dissolution of Franco's authoritarian regime and the onset of AIDS consciousness, Labyrinth of Passion caught the spirit of liberation in Madrid and it became a cult film.

 The film marked Almodóvar's first collaboration with cinematographer Ángel Luis Fernandez as well as the first of several collaborations with actor Antonio Banderas.
-Labyrinth of Passion premiered at the 1982 San Sebastian Film Festival and while the film received better reviews than its predecessor, Almodóvar later acknowledged: "I like the film even if it could have been better made.
+Labyrinth of Passion premiered at the 1982 San Sebastian Film Festival.
+While the film received better reviews than its predecessor, Almodóvar later acknowledged: "I like the film even if it could have been better made.
 The main problem is that the story of the two leads is much less interesting than the stories of all the secondary characters.
 But precisely because there are so many secondary characters, there's a lot in the film I like".